BitBagCommerce/SyliusCmsPlugin/doc/importing-resources.md

             - "@validator"
             - "@doctrine.orm.entity_manager"
         tags:
-            - { name: bitbag.cmsplugin.importer }
+            - { name: cms_plugin.importer }
 ```

 5. :tada:

-Now you can use the `$ bin/console bitbag:import:csv product /path/to/products.csv/file` command to upload your products.
+Now you can use the `$ bin/console cms:import:csv product /path/to/products.csv/file` command to upload your products.

 Read the below section to enable the import from UI feature.